b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:
 Simple installation script for Arch Linux with Wayland, Hyperland and Waybar riced with py-wal.
-It also unlocks the Black Arch library and downloads some basic security utils
+It also unlocks the Black Arch library and downloads some basic security utils.
+Have in mind that hyperland wont work on virtual machines, so this will only work on bare metal.

-Planning to add the next features soon:
+- Planning to add the next features soon:
   - Black Theme
   - Battery icons for the waybar

 ![Screenshot](screenshot1.png)